-3. Test mining projects require an approval by the Authority and shall be carried out in accordance with the rules, regulations and procedures for exploration and the recommendations for the guidance of contractors, in particular the assessment of possible environmental impacts arising from the exploration for marine minerals in the Area.
+3. ‘Test mining’ requires a prior approval by the Authority and shall be carried out in accordance with the relevant Standard and taking into account the relevant Guideline, in particular to ensure that the Marine Environment is effectively protected from harmful effects, including the cumulative effects, in accordance with Article 145 of the Convention .